From $f(x)$ and $g(x)$ to $f(g(x))$: LLMs Learn New Skills in RL by Composing Old Ones: Research Framework

 \subsection{Training and Evaluation Protocol}

 Training consists of two stages to separate atomic skill acquisition from compositional skill learning, simulating realistic post-training pipelines.

 \textbf{Stage 1 Training: Atomic Skills Acquisition via RFT}.
-Models learn ``atomic skills" in this stage, i.e., receiving explicit function definitions alongside input strings and training via rejection fine-tuning \cite{Dong2023RAFTRR} on their own correct reasoning trajectories.
-This ensures models internalize each transformation function's behavior before attempting composition.
-Crucially, this is the only stage where models observe function implementations.
+Models learn ``atomic skills'' in this stage via rejection fine-tuning \cite{Dong2023RAFTRR}.
+Specifically, we collect training data by prompting the model with explicit function definitions to generate correct reasoning trajectories.
+However, we remove these definitions from the prompts during the fine-tuning process.
+This compels the model to predict the output based solely on the function identifier, ensuring it internalizes the function's behavior, defined here as the atomic skill, rather than relying on in-context instructions.
+Crucially, the data collection phase of this stage is the only time models are exposed to the function implementations.
 An example can be found in Fig. \ref{fig:stage_1_prompt}.

 \textbf{Stage 2 Training: Compositional Skill Training via Either RFT or RL}.
 In this stage, models see only function names and compositions, such as \texttt{func\_2(func\_16(x))}, with function definitions hidden.
 See Fig. \ref{fig:merged_prompts} for examples.
 This forces reliance on internalized atomic knowledge while learning systematic composition.
 We compare two approaches: (1) \textbf{Composition via online RL} provides models with binary rewards based on output correctness and updates through Group Relative Preference Optimization (GRPO) \cite{Shao2024DeepSeekMathPT}, testing whether RL is necessary for the acquisition of compositional skills.
 (2) \textbf{Composition via offline RFT} trains models with NTP on correct reasoning trajectories for compositional problems, serving as a baseline to examine whether exposure to compositional examples alone enables composition.